sine2pi/ASR-model/README.md

 3. **Variable radii in torch.polar:** The unit circle radius (1.0) in the `torch.polar` calculation is replaced with variable radii derived from f0.
 This creates acoustically-weighted positional encodings, so each position in the embedding space reflects the acoustic prominence in the original speech.
 This approach effectively adds phase information without significant computational overhead.

-This accurately describes the mechanisms in your code and their intended effects.

 <img width="780" alt="cc4" src="https://github.com/user-attachments/assets/165a3f18-659a-4e2e-a154-a3456b667bae"  />

 Each figure shows 4 subplots (one for each of the first 4 dimensions of your embeddings in the test run).
 These visualizations show how pitch information modifies position encoding patterns in the model.